Start here

 Michael Jordan

 Tools come and go.
-If you want to stay on top, focus on the parts of your job that will still matter years from now.
+If you want to stay sharp and relevant, focus on the parts of your job that will still matter years from now.

 • SQL & Python